Order

 totalExternalTax

-The sum of all tax charges on the order that were calculated by an external tax service or system, rather than by the internal tax calculation engine.
+External taxes are stored as additional line items with no item-level tax calculations performed by Finale.
+The tax amounts are provided by the external system and recorded as-is.
 External taxes are identified by having a tax type of 'EXT_TAX' and no internal tax authority reference.
 This total includes all externally-calculated tax adjustments applied to the order, regardless of whether they are associated with specific promotions or are general miscellaneous taxes.

 Label: Total external tax